i-net-software/dokuwiki-plugin-plainmail/README.md

-dokuwiki-plugin-plainmail
+PlainMail renderer.
 =========================

 Renders the document for plain text mail usage.
+Based upon the text renderer.